zuozhenggh/learning-library/solutions-library/analytics-for-lob/fusion-analytics/fusion-analytics.md

     4. Observed how an analyst can easily bring additional data sets – like HR data – into the platform to perform cross- functional analysis.

-## Part 2.
-Custom Analysis on Pre-Built Profitability Subject Area
+## **Step 23:** Custom Analysis on Pre-Built Profitability Subject Area

-1. Oracle Fusion ERP Analytics is designed to provide finance teams with the best of both worlds – fast, accurate, access to the latest data from your system of record, along with easy self-service analysis and customization.
+-    Oracle Fusion ERP Analytics is designed to provide finance teams with the best of both worlds – fast, accurate, access to the latest data from your system of record, along with easy self-service analysis and customization.

-2. Let's do some more exploration.
+-    Let's do some more exploration.
 Here we will introduce you to the out of the box GL profitability analysis and subject area and show you how to customize and extend to create new analysis and reports.

-3. **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
+-   **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
 This is okay- the data on the backend instance is updated regularly so the visualizations may look differently for you.

-### **Step 1:**

 1. Starting from the **My P&L** deck, we’re going to drill into the out of the box Net Income Analysis.